Choice of Birthplace

 Approximately 80% of midwifery-attended births in Ontario happen in hospital.
 At CMOH, we maintain admitting privileges at both of our community obstetric hospitals which means you can choose to give birth at either McMaster University Medical Centre (Hamilton Health Sciences) or St Joseph’s Healthcare Hamilton.
 We are well integrated into the hospital team and work closely with our physician and nursing colleagues at both sites.

 Why choose a hospital birth?
 There are many reasons why clients choose a hospital birth with a midwife, including feeling more comfortable in a hospital setting, feeling that the hospital is the safest option in case of an emergency, or wanting to access hospital-based services such as pain medication (eg. epidural).
 If you are at increased risk for certain complications, hospital birth is often recommended.
+All of the midwives at CMOH have priviledges at McMaster University Medical Center and St. Joseph's Healthcare Hamilton.
 If you are planning a hospital birth, we recommend you check out the following websites in order to determine which location is best suited to you: